 Reassembling TWA Flight 800

-Was TWA Flight 800 brought down by US friendly fire?
+Donate TWA Flight 800 was not shot down by US friendly fire.

 July 17, 1996 — My wife and I were on our honeymoon, flying out of New York City.
 We got out all right, but one of the planes just behind us wasn't quite so lucky.
 TWA Flight 800, an older Boeing 747 jumbo, took off and headed out over the Atlantic Ocean.
 About twelve minutes after its departure, at about 13,700 feet, an explosion broke the aircraft in half just forward of the wing.
 All 230 people on board were killed.